Pros and Cons of Using Benzoyl Peroxide

 If you're looking for a way to clear acne fast, you may have heard of benzoyl peroxide.
 Afterall, it's in almost all acne fighting washes.
 Despite its proven ability to clear breakouts, some experts believe that benzoyl peroxide is detrimental to your skin and health in the long run.
 If you're looking for arguments to cover both sides of the case, you're in luck- much research has been done on the topic.
 There are studies that prove points for each argument.
 In this article, we'll list the pros and cons of using benzoyl peroxide for fighting and clearing acne.

 Benzoyl peroxide kills bacteria that causes acne.
 This causes blemishes to be healed and cleared quickly.
-While reducing the amount of bacteria, benzoyl peroxide also acts as an anti-inflammatory.
+While reducing the number of bacteria, benzoyl peroxide also acts as an anti-inflammatory.
 It reduces the amount of oxygen in the skin.
 This alleviates inflammation in acne.
 It's also true that lower concentrations of benzoyl peroxide are considerably more effective than higher concentrations.

 It might sound as if benzoyl peroxide is completely acceptable to use on skin, but there are also cons.
 Too much benzoyl peroxide dehydrates skin.
 Dehydrated skin tends to be dry, irritated, itchy, and unappealing.
 However, this is fixable: a moisturizer or lotion will help rehydrate the skin.
 Those with darker skin might notice an odd hyperpigmentation after extended use of benzoyl peroxide.
 Using benzoyl peroxide thins pores, which causes it to lose some of its ability to shield itself from harmful sun rays.
 Wearing a quality sunscreen can prevent this from being a problem.